You are welcome here!

 Are you or someone you know looking for an enriching, life-giving summer job experience?
 Our 2019 summer staff application is now live!
 Spend the summer with us building your leadership skills, connecting with children and youth, and developing your faith.
 Full-time and part-time positions available.
 Click HERE for more info.

 Are you ready for summer camp 2019?!
 Our brochure is now available online.
 Take a look at the programs offered for 2019, including a brand-new "Extended Stay" program for senior high youth!
-Online registration for all programs begins January 1st.
+Online registration is now open.
 Click HERE for more info.

 And don't forget!
 The church nursery is available every Sunday 10:30 am--12:30 pm (or until the last child gets picked up).
 Let us give you a break when you need it!